ReubenJPitts/Corpus-of-the-Epigraphy-of-the-Italian-Peninsula-in-the-1st-Millennium-BCE/index.md

 A detailed discussion and usage guide for all the fields in the database [can be found here](https://reubenjpitts.github.io/Corpus-of-the-Epigraphy-of-the-Italian-Peninsula-in-the-1st-Millennium-BCE/vademecum).

+## How to cite
+CEIPoM should be cited as the following publication:

+> Pitts, R.J., 2022.
+Corpus of the Epigraphy of the Italian Peninsula in the 1st Millennium BCE (CEIPoM).
+Journal of Open Humanities Data, 8, p.1.
+DOI: http://doi.org/10.5334/johd.65

+Since this database is a work in progress, and updated versions will be released periodically, when basing research results on CEIPoM it important to specify the version used (currently CEIPoM 1.2).
+This will allow any findings to be replicated by other researchers.

 ## Colophon
 General editor: Reuben J. Pitts